 - (01227) 827763

-Julie Beadle-Brown is a Chartered Psychologist and is also Adjunct Associate Professor in the School of Social Work and Social Policy at La Trobe University, Melbourne, Australia.
-Julie has worked at the Tizard Centre since 1995, when she was worked on an NHS R&D funded project with Prof. Glynis Murphy, examining the long-term outcomes for people with learning disabilities and people with autism.
+Julie Beadle-Brown is Professor in Intellectual and Developmental Disabilities here at Kent and Professor in Disability at the Living with Disability Research Unit, La Trobe University in Australia.
+She is a BPS Chartered psychologist, an HCPC registered Practioner Psychologist and a Senior Fellow of the School for Social Care Research.
+She has worked at the Tizard Centre since 1995, when she worked on the Camberwell Cohort follow up study - an NHS R&D funded project with Prof. Glynis Murphy, examining the long-term outcomes for people with learning disabilities and people with autism.

-Before she moved to Kent, Julie completed her PhD at the University of St.Andrews, Scotland.
-She focused on imitation, theory of mind and play in children and adults with autistic spectrum conditions.
-In 1998 Julie was appointed as Lecturer in Learning Disability to teach on the Service Issues and Research Methods modules of the newly developed MSc in Anlaysis and Intervention in Learning Disability.
-Since then Julie has played a key role in developing the use of e-learning and distance learning at the Tizard Centre and has also developed new programmes in Autism Studies.
-She has been a member of the College of Experts of the Medical Research Council, is currently Chair of the Comparative Policy and Practice Special Interest Research group of IASSID, is a Fellow of the School for Social Care Research and is on the editorial board of a number of Intellectual and Developmental Disability journals as well as the National Autistic Society's Professional Conference.
+Before joining the Centre in 1995, Julie completed her Masters in French and Psychology and her PhD at the University of St.Andrews, Scotland.
+Her PhD focused on imitation, theory of mind and play in autistic children and adults.
+In 1998 Julie was appointed as Lecturer in Learning Disability to teach on the Service Issues and Research Methods modules of the newly developed MSc in Analysis and Intervention in Learning Disability.
+Since then Julie has played a key role in developing the use of e-learning and distance learning at the Tizard Centre and has also developed new programmes in Autism Studies at both postgraduate and undergraduate level.
+She has been a member of the College of Experts of the Medical Research Council, has been Secretary/Treasurer and Chair of the Comparative Policy and Practice Special Interest Research group of IASSIDD, has been on the editorial board of a number of Intellectual and Developmental Disability journals as well as the National Autistic Society's Professional Conference for many of years.

-Julie teaches on the postgraduate courses in intellectual and developmental disabilities and autism studies, with a particular focus on service issues and quality of life.
+Julie convenes and teaches on the postgraduate courses in intellectual and developmental disabilities and autism studies, with a particular focus on service issues and quality of life.
 She also convenes the service placement.
-She is also convenor of the undergraduate programmes in Autism Studies and is responsible for supporting the use of Moodle within the Centre.
+She teaches outside of Kent as a guest lecturer for example on clinical psychology courses and on special and inclusive education programmes abroad.

 Profile on Youtube